Cartas com Ciência

 Programmes of letter exchanges between scientists and students in Portuguese-speaking countries

 There are 9 countries in the world where Portuguese is an official language; 8 are developing countries, 5 of which belong to the UN list of Least Developed Countries.
 Cartas com Ciência creates conversations between scientists and students in those countries to promote access to what science is and who can be a scientist, valuing pupils' voices and experiences to nurture a feeling that science can be for them if they wish so.
-Cartas com Ciência is a spin-off from Native Scientist, inspired by the American programme Letters to a Pre-Scientist.
+Cartas com Ciência is incubated by Native Scientist and inspired by the American programme Letters to a Pre-Scientist.